Keep Up With McLean!

 At McLean Hospital, embedding behavioral health research in the clinical setting simultaneously enhances patient care and brings valuable treatment advances to the attention of the scientific community.

-Spearheading this unique approach at McLean are Courtney Beard, PhD, who serves as assistant director of research in the Behavioral Health Partial Hospital Program (BHP), and Jason Elias, PhD, the director of psychological services and clinical research in the Obsessive Compulsive Disorders Institute (OCDI).
+Spearheading this unique approach at McLean are Courtney Beard, PhD, who serves as assistant director of research in the Behavioral Health Partial Hospital Program (BHP), and Jason Elias, PhD, the director of psychological services and clinical research in the Obsessive Compulsive Disorder Institute (OCDI).
 “In all of our research programs, we are dedicated to the idea that any of the data we collect should be valuable clinically, administratively, and scientifically,” said Elias.

 Using an innovative and secure web application, Beard and Elias collect and analyze both patient self-reported and clinician data at multiple time points to understand which therapeutic modalities are most effective, and why.